 Must have the ability to hear and understand sound sources coming through a communications headset and/or radio and/or standard telephone receiver.
-Must have the ability to hear and understand other outside sound sources while wearing a communications headset headset (i.e., the ability to hear sound sources not coming through the headset).
+Must have the ability to hear and understand other outside sound sources while wearing a communications headset (i.e., the ability to hear sound sources not coming through the headset).
 Must have the ability to read and discern visual images on a variety of media, including the ability to read and understand maps.
-Must be able to type at least 25 wpm, after adjustment for errors, on a standard computer terminal keyboard.
+Must have the ability to type, and operate a standard computer keyboard.
 Must have the ability to record names and numbers accurately (i.e., not transpose numbers and/or letters).
 Must have the ability to simultaneously operate a multi-screen computer, logging screen, microphone, and various receivers.
 Must be able to distinguish colors as displayed on a computer screen, electronic components and wires.

-Must possess and maintain a technical working knowledge of communications equipment, practices and procedures including but not limited to:
+Must acquire and maintain a technical working knowledge of communications equipment, practices and procedures including but not limited to:

-Knowledge of functions and operation of radio console, telephone console, call logging recorder, computer data entry, fax machine, and other station equipment.
+Knowledge of functions and operation of radio console, telephone console, teletype, call logging recorder, data entry, fax machine, and other station equipment.